This post may contain affiliate links. See our disclosure policy.

 Key Ingredients for Authentic Flavor

-- Tapioca Flour (or Tapioca Starch): This is the main binding agent for Brazilian Cheese Bread.
-Be sure to use tapioca flour or starch specifically, as other flours won’t yield the same results.
+- Tapioca Flour (or Tapioca Starch): The star of the show!
+Be sure to use tapioca flour specifically—other flours won’t give you the right texture.
 Two main types of tapioca flour are used in Pão de Queijo.
 Both types are gluten-free and contribute to the unique characteristics of Brazilian cheese bread.

-- Sour tapioca flour (polvilho azedo), which provides a tangy flavor and chewy texture.
+- Sour tapioca flour (polvilho azedo) adds a tangy flavor and extra chewiness.

-- Sweet tapioca flour (polvilho doce), which has a neutral taste.
+- Sweet tapioca flour (polvilho doce) offers a more neutral taste.

 How to Make Brazilian Cheese Bread

-- Heat Ingredients: Warm milk, oil, and salt in a saucepan until it begins to simmer.
+- Heat Ingredients: In a saucepan, warm the milk, oil, and salt until it begins to simmer.
 Remove from heat.

-- Add Flour: Gradually mix in tapioca flour until fully incorporated and dough is grainy and gelatinous.
+- Add Flour: Gradually stir in tapioca flour until the dough becomes grainy and gelatinous.

-- Mix Ingredients: Transfer the dough to a stand mixer with paddle attachment.
-Beat the dough at medium speed until smooth and cooled.
+- Mix the Dough: Transfer to a stand mixer with a paddle attachment.
+Beat on medium speed until smooth and cooled slightly.

-- Shape Dough Balls: Use a cookie scoop or your hands to form the dough into 1-2 inch balls.
+- Shape Dough Balls: Use a cookie scoop or your hands to form 1-2 inch balls.

-- Bake: Place dough balls on a parchment-lined baking sheet and bake for 25-28 minutes or until puffed and just starting to color.
+- Bake: Place on a parchment-lined baking sheet and bake for 25-28 minutes until puffed and golden.

 This is the best way to make Brazilian cheese bread if you are in a hurry or simply want to make things easier on yourself.
 Here’s what you do: